 View Bass Images

-Summer time on the sound shouldn't be missed.
-Lots of fish migrating into its fertile waters bringing with them extra biomass and life!
+Migratory coho will continue through late fall and cutthroat fishing will pick up on the south sound.
+Lots of fish migrating into its fertile waters bringing with them extra biomass and life.
 This means lots of concentrated food in places.
-Resident coho should be out with cutts and be a litlle bigger after feeding all winter.
+Resident coho should be out with cutts and be a litlle bigger after feeding all summer.
 South sound is a good area to explore for them.
-Lots of baitfish around (herring, surf smelt, and sandlance) with salmon fry to add to the mix.
+Lots of baitfish around (herring, surf smelt, and sandlance) with salmon fry to add to the mix come late winter.
 North sound cutthroat will mostly head for the large rivers to stay through winter- june, but the south sound fish will stay out to party and then head into their natal streams Feb-Mar to spawn.